-Simon Springett (Chief Operating Officer)
+Simon Springett (Director, Chief Operating Officer)

 Mr. Springett joined the Company in May 2014, overseeing operations and legal services.
 He has worked closely with the Company's Chinese and North American operations since joining the Company.
-He received his law degree from Northwestern University in 2012.
+On June 27, 2019, Mr. Springett was elected as one of our Directors.
+Mr. Springett received his law degree from Northwestern University in 2012.
 He previously worked in the telecommunications sector in both management and sales.

-Edward Wang (Acting Chief Financial Officer)
+Edward Wang (Chief Financial Officer)

-Mr. Wang jointed the Company in October 2019, overseeing accounting operations and financial statements of the Company.
-Since June 30, 2020, Mr. Wang has served as Acting Chief Financial Officer to provide strategic management of the accounting and finance functions of the Company and Chinese operations.
-He received his Bachelor of Arts in Accounting degree in 1992, Master of Business Administration in 2005, and earned his CPA, CGA in 2010.
+Mr. Wang joined the Company in October 2019, overseeing accounting operations and financial statements of the Company.
+On June 30, 2020, Mr. Wang was appointed as Acting Chief Financial Officer to provide strategic management of the accounting and finance functions of the Company and Chinese operations.
+On November 12, 2021, Mr. Wang was appointed Chief Financial Officer of the Company.
+Mr. Wang received his Bachelor of Arts in Accounting degree in 1992, Master of Business Administration in 2005, and earned his CPA, CGA in 2010.
 Prior to joining GLG, he worked in Kraft Foods (China) for 8 years, and the mining business in both China and Canada for 10 years.